How do you configure a Runner?

 Runner Responsibilities

-The Runner performs the following jobs, inside of an Install:
+The runner performs the following jobs, inside of an install:- provisioning or deprovisioning components

 - syncing container images into the local artifact store